-Aurora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Aurora isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Aurora are a mix of both white- and blue-collar jobs.
 Overall, Aurora is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Aurora who work in office and administrative support (15.88%), sales jobs (10.47%), and management occupations (8.77%).

 Also of interest is that Aurora has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Aurora is that it can take a long time to commute to work.
 In Aurora, the average commute to work is 30.24 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.

 Aurora, like many big cities in America, has a public transportation system, but the citizens of Aurora are lucky because theirs is one of the most extensive and widely used.
 Many commuters choose to leave their cars at home and instead use the bus to get to and from work.
 In fact, for some people it is feasible to forgo car ownership entirely, avoiding the cost and headache of driving in heavy traffic.
 The benefits include reduced air pollution and load on the road network.